The winners were announced at on MS Teams

 Michel Clapton, costume design for The Game of Thrones and The Crown, undertook the judging, choosing a winner and runners up for each of the two categories.
 It was very pleasing to see another three strong entries for the Patterns of Fashion award.

-The new Patterns for Performance Award provided an exciting new addition to the society’s awards.
+The Patterns for Performance Award provided an exciting new addition to the society’s awards.
 Each of the three finalists created a costume for a character in a performance, based on a Janet Arnold pattern.

 The contestants submitted initial designs and photos of a toile, to which we responded with comments and suggestions.
 They then went on to create the finished costume and film it being worn by an actor.